 The Lowdown is part of a national public health programme (the National Depression Initiative) and has been created to reduce the impact of depression on the lives of New Zealanders.
 It is a component of the New Zealand government’s approach to suicide prevention.

-The programme is shared between the Ministry of Health and Health Promotion Agency.
+The programme is shared between the Ministry of Health and Te Hiringa Hauora, the Te Hiringa Hauora, the Health Promotion Agency (HPA).
 It is supported by partners, Homecare Medical and FCB New Zealand.

 We would like to thank the range of expert advisors for their contributions across various aspects of the project.
 Thank you also to the models who feature in the site and across campaign imagery.

-We welcome any feedback - please use the site feedback link in the footer below to get in touch with the HPA.
+We welcome any feedback - please use the site feedback link in the footer below to get in touch with the Te Hiringa Hauora.